SCHOLAR project logo

 SCHOLAR is funded through the Office of Special Education Programs under the U.S. Department of Education (DOE) through the Stepping-Up Technology Implementation grant.

-Currently, Katabasis is working to develop the SCHOLAR application, with our partners at WestEd and the University of Florida Literacy Institute (UFLI) providing key insights into the interaction students will have with virtual agents.
-We are also partnered with Jones county, where we plan to host co-design sessions with teachers to understand their experiences teaching reading and integrate their thoughts into the application.
+Currently, Katabasis is working to refine the SCHOLAR application, with our partners at WestEd and the University of Florida Literacy Institute (UFLI) providing key insights into the best reading pedagogy practices.
+We are also partnered with Jones County and Granville County, where we host co-design sessions with teachers to understand the assets and challenges of reading classrooms, gather feedback on the SCHOLAR program, and design improvements to the application.

 To follow this project, feel free to visit our social media channels.
 We hope to see you there!